bemafred/first-x/README.md

 # first-x (first-cross)
-This project is an experimenting with VS Code browser development/debugging on Windows 10 WSL & CMD & GIT-Bash (Windows terminal) and Ubuntu 20.04 (bash).
+This project is an experiment for VS Code browser development/debugging on Windows 10 WSL & CMD & GIT-Bash (Windows terminal) and Ubuntu 20.04 (bash).

 Testing VS Code launch/attach debuggability of Windows-Chrome, Ubuntu-Chromium, Windows-Edge, Ubuntu-Edge (dev), Windows-Firefox, Ubuntu-Firefox and Ubuntu-Firefox developer edition.

 ## Windows
-All browsers seems to work fine with VS Code debugging.
+All browsers seems to work fine with VS Code debugging. (the current launch.json is only fit for Ubuntu)

 ## Ubuntu
 Surprisingly, best so far is the dev preview edition of edge for linux.
 Firefox and Firefox developer edition crashes using "action": "launch" but can be made to work for "attatch".